Wannabe Fraudster Attempts Check Kiting Scheme; Makes No Money But Has Wonderful Time At Beach

 Darren Kennedy, a criminal new to fraud, had heard about a fraud scheme called Check Kiting.
 Not taking any time to research what it was, he proceeded to create a kite made entirely of blank checks.

 Taking his flying contraption to the local beach, Darren was quickly confused at the lack of payout.
 No money showed up; there was no victim defrauded.
 Instead, Darren became entranced by the loopty-loops he made in the sky.
+Time flew by like his kite made of checks did.
 It was a magical day on the windy beach; he even got a hot dog and an ice cream.
-And he built a sandcastle in the sand.
+And then he built sandcastles in the sand.
+People were in awe of his building skills.

 “I’m going back tomorrow,” he says.
-“Flying a kite on the beach beats committing fraud everyday.”
+“Flying a kite on the beach beats committing fraud any day.”
+We wish Darren well in his beach endeavors and hope that he enters sand castle building competitions rather than live a life of fraud.